railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 Basic Settings
 ==============

-For working out the business case you will have to model:
+For this business case, you will have to model:

-* the suppliers,
+* the suppliers and a supplier category,

-* the customers,
+* the customers and a customer category,

-* some products,
+* some products and a product category,

-* inventory for dispatch,
+* an inventory,

 * a purchase order,

-* a sale order,
+* a sales order,

 * invoices,